sumitc91/angularjs/README.md

-# Accio Code Tutorials: AngularJS#
+# Sumit Code Tutorials: AngularJS#

 ***Updated: 2-10-16***

-This tutorial series for [AccioCode](https://www.youtube.com/user/CDPAdvertising "Accio Code on YouTube") will show how to use the basics of AngularJS.
-You will learn how to make a simple web page and a simple web application.

 ## What is AngularJS ##
 AngularJS is an open-source framework in JavaScript.
 It was created and maintained by Google as an alternative to other JavaScript frameworks to make single-page applications easier.